 |OnDemand Webinar||$219||Add to Cart|

 Step-by-step, real-life examples will allow you to identify and quantify delays before they occur, preventing unnecessary disputes and claims.Time truly is money, especially in construction.
 Consequently, being able to determine and document delay is a crucial skill.
 This topic will focus on the key terms, important contract provisions and the most successful approaches to the determination of delay.
-It will include a discussion of the importance of the critical path, the importance of the contemporaneous documentation, and the pitfalls associated with discredited analytical techniques.
-It will also describe the underlying legal concepts and decisions.
-Step-by-step, real-life examples will allow you to see how the concepts and techniques presented are actually applied.
-At the conclusion, you will be able to identify and quantify delays before they occur, preventing unnecessary disputes and claims.
+It will include a discussion of the importance of the critical path, contemporaneous documentation, the pitfalls associated with discredited analytical techniques, and the underlying legal concepts and decisions.

 AuthorsBill Haydt, Esq., Trauner Consulting Services, Inc.